-C. REQUESTS FOR EXPEDITED APPROVAL OF NEW PROTOCOLS
+D. REQUESTS FOR EXPEDITED APPROVAL OF NEW PROTOCOLS

-Federal regulations specify categories of research that may be reviewed on an expedited basis.
-The IRB staff provides the initial screening of whether a request for expedited review of a new protocol qualifies; the Chair of the IRB or a designee is responsible for making the final determination as to whether a protocol is eligible for expedited review.
+Federal guidance as required by regulations specify categories of research that may be reviewed on an expedited basis.
+The IRB staff provides the initial screening of whether a request for expedited review of a new protocol qualifies for expedited review; the Chair of the IRB or a designee is responsible for making the final determination as to whether a protocol is eligible for expedited review.